Zaz (album)

 Zaz is the debut studio album by French singer Zaz, released on 10 May 2010 by Play On and Sony Music.
 It spawned two singles, "Je veux" and "Le long de la route", which achieved success in Belgium (Wallonia).
-The album itself was a commercial success, reaching topping the charts in Francophone countries.
+The album itself was a commercial success, topping the charts in Belgium, France, and Poland.

 Background and writing

 Zaz co-wrote six songs on the album, and French singer Raphaël Haroche wrote three songs.